Andrew-Pynch/Daily-Challenge/C++/C++ Learning/Assignments/Assignment5/readme.txt

 2.)
 Compile the Source Code
 g++ assignment5.cpp -o assignment 5
+(note: You will probably recieve a couple of warnings.
+This is normal, so dont worry! :-))

 3.)
 Run the program with command line arguements ./assignment5 (gamemode), (rows), (cols)